Pediatrics: Absorption

 Many drug absorption differences between pediatric and adult populations revolve around the stomach.
 Neonates and young infants have increased stomach pH due to decreased acid secretion, thereby creating a more basic environment for drugs that are taken by mouth.
 Acid is essential to degrading certain oral drugs before systemic absorption.
 Therefore, the absorption of these drugs in children is greater than in adults due to decreased breakdown and increased preservation in a less acidic gastric space.

 Children also have an extended rate of gastric emptying, which slows the rate of drug absorption.

 Drug absorption also depends on specific enzymes that come in contact with the oral drug as it travels through the body.
-Supply of these enzymes increase as children continue to develop their gastrointestinal tract.
+The Supply of these enzymes increases as children continue to develop their gastrointestinal tract.
 Pediatric patients have underdeveloped proteins, which leads to decreased metabolism and increased serum concentrations of specific drugs.
-However, prodrugs experience the opposite effect because enzymes are necessary for allowing their active form to enter systemic circulation.
+However, prodrugs experience the opposite effect because enzymes are necessary to allow their active form to enter systemic circulation.

 Distribution

-Percentage of total body water and extracellular fluid volume both decrease as children grow and develop with time.
+The percentage of total body water and extracellular fluid volume both decrease as children grow and develop with time.
 Pediatric patients thus have a larger volume of distribution than adults, which directly affects the dosing of hydrophilic drugs such as beta-lactam antibiotics like ampicillin.
 Thus, these drugs are administered at greater weight-based doses or with adjusted dosing intervals in children to account for this key difference in body composition.

 Infants and neonates also have fewer plasma proteins.
 Thus, highly protein-bound drugs have fewer opportunities for protein binding, leading to increased distribution.